Go to the top of the page

 Furthermore, in the TCFD Consortium's "Guidance on Climate-related Financial Disclosures 3.0 (TCFD Guidance 3.0)" case examples, our disclosure was introduced as a good example, covering past emissions, targets and measures, enabling understanding the positioning of emissions reduction in the face of increasing demand, and setting an interim target for 2030 in conjunction with 2050 target. (page 30)

-Concrete initiatives and information disclosure (ground facilities)
+Concrete initiatives and information disclosure (ground facilities / vehicles)

-In the ground facilities field, initiatives with the goal of reducing unit energy consumption by 1% or more on average have been promoted.
-Under the "operator classification evaluation system" of Act on the Rational Use of Energy (Energy Conservation Act) implemented by Ministry of Economy, Trade and Industry, the Group has been certified by S Class good business operator classification for 7 consecutive years since 2015.
-In addition to reducing the volume of CO2 emissions in aviation and ground facilities, the Group is working to reduce the volume of CO2 emissions in the entire supply chain, including the volume of leftovers in inflight meals and lounges and food waste during cooking, as well as the volume of foodstuffs produced.
+In addition to reducing CO2 emissions in aviation and non-aeronautical activities, the JAL Group is working to reduce the volume of CO2 emissions in the entire supply chain, including the volume of leftovers in inflight meals and lounges and food waste during cooking, as well as the volume of foodstuffs produced.
 We are also working to address to climate change in a variety of ways, including by cooperating with "the CONTRAIL Project", an atmospheric observation project.